Skip to main content

 Video: https://www.youtube.com/watch?v=Of4mN0MaoiU&list=PLSxjn4YS2IuFUWcLGj2_uuCfLYnNYw6Ld&index=14

-Before using remote login, it is necessary to ensure that the communication between the computer and the development board is normal.
-If it cannot be pinged, please follow the steps below to confirm:
+Before using remote login, it is necessary to confirm that the computer and development board are connected correctly.

 image-20220416110242445